 Intro to Bollinger Bands

-The Bread and Butter
+The bread and butter

 Making their debut on the Financial News Network as far back as 1983, the Bollinger Bands are a technical analysis tool that harness the simplicity of basic statistics to provide valuable information on financial securities, most commonly stocks and options.